 Duration: If taking the guided tour, a total of 4 hours.
 Otherwise, it depends on the trail you take.

 Getting home: At the end of the walk is a bus station with several bus options that you can take.
 Most will take you to Tai Po Market East Rail station; from there you can take the train back.
 There are also taxis that can take you back to your desired location.

 Starting and ending at Tai Lam Country Park (Yuen Long), this hike requires you to retrace your steps back to your starting point.
 Luckily, this means you can hike for as short or as long as you want.
 However, we would recommend at least getting to the top of the hill from where you can admire the view of the Ting Kau Bridge.
 This hike has a butterfly garden and several picnic areas so bring your friends and pack some snaccos to ‘nosh on.

 Be warned though, this path is made up of plenty of hills so it probably wouldn’t be a good idea to complete this hike after a strenuous leg day.
 But if you are looking to escape from Hong Kong for a day and experience the beauty of the New Territories, this is the one.

 Getting there: Head to the Yuen Long MTR West Rail Station and take a taxi to Sham Tseng, Lung Yue Road.
 There should be a big signpost for the Tai Lam Nature Trail.
 Alternatively, if you have your own car, set your GPS for Tai Lam Country Park: there are several parking spots by the BBQ pits.
 The hike itself is relatively straightforward.
 Keep heading up the hill and once you reach a fork in the road, stick to the right fork.

-Distance: 3-10km depending on what you feel like!
+Distance: 3 to 10km depending on what you feel like!

-Duration: 1-3 hours depending on how long you walk for
+Duration: 1 to 3 hours depending on how long you walk for

 Getting home: Get back the same way you came; by taxi to Yuen Long MTR station or to your desired location.